Producer/Composer/Artist/Multi-Instrumentalist David Vito Gregoli

 Over the years, he’s had the privilege of working with such New Age and World Music artists as Constance Demby, Jai Uttal (featured on the Grammy Nominated “Mondo Rama” as guitarist and co-Producer), Deepak Chopra, Steven Halpern and produced and co wrote with for the acclaimed albums “Songs of Kuan Yin” with Donna De Lory for Sounds True Records.

 Meanwhile, Vito has embarked on the massive task of bringing the centuries old sacred text the “Bhagavad Gita” to the world as an album and rock opera, “Song Divine“.
 Renown writer Lissa Coffey has translated the book: “There hasn’t been a translation that is easily accessible, and easy to relate to without massive explanation.
 Song Divine is written in verse and rhyme, the way the Bhagavad Gita (translated to “The Song of God” from Sanskrit) was originally intended.”
+The album is due for release in the fall of 2021.

 Whether laying down killer guitar tracks, composing original music or adding depth and polish to artists he produces, Vito brings integrity and unique artistry to music that defies pigeon-holes.
 “I have the ability to hear something in everything — I can see ‘round the bend when someone plays me an idea.
 That inspires me in the job of Producer.”